CFC-Servers/GLuaTest/README.md

 <br>

-### The `done` function
+### Async tests and the `done` function
-Some tests can't run synchronously.
-Sometimes you need to wait for something else to happen.

-In those cases, you need to mark your test as `async` and tell GLuaTest when you're done.

-You can do this with the `done()` function.
-As soon as an async test calls `done()`, it's marked as complete.
+If your test relies on timers, hooks, callbacks, etc., then you need to run your test Asynchronously.

+The test is otherwise completely normal, but it's your job to tell GLuaTest when the test is done by calling `done()` anywhere in your test.

-If your test fails for some reason before it can call `done()`, GLuaTest has no way of knowing what happened.
+If your test fails for some reason before it can call `done()`, it'll be marked as having failed after timing out.

-GLuaTest has a 60 second timer for each file's async functions to complete.
-If it hasn't heard back from any of them by then, it will mark them as Timed Out.

 If you know the maximum amount of time your test will take, you can include the `timeout` key on the test with the number of seconds to wait until failing the test.

+If you don't include a `timeout` on your Test Case, you'll have to wait for the defaut 60-second timer before the test can complete.
+So if speed is important to you, consider setting a conservative `timeout` value for your async tests.

 For example, say we were trying to test this code: